brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 * Cardboard

 # Brisbane Makerspace Stocked Materials
 We try to keep the following materials / consumables in stock for members to purchase.
-We recommend using these materials unless you have a special need, as they've been chosen to work well with our machines and have calibrated profiles.
+We recommend using these materials unless you have a special need, as they've been chosen to work well with our machines and have calibrated parameter cards to choose from.

 ## 600 x 400mm sheets
 * 3mm Acrylic - A Grade (White, Black) ($20)